stacksjs/stacks/apps/site/README.md

 # The Site

 The web presence of your component library.
 It is the source to build the site for the docs of the library.
-Consequently, the docs live here as well.
+Consequently, the docs live here as well, managed via VitePress.

 Easily deployed to Vercel/Netlify.

-WIP

 ## 💪🏼 Contributing

-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](../../.github/CONTRIBUTING.md) for details.

 ## 🏝 Community